-The UK’s easing of lockdown restrictions is now into stage two, but one date that is still missing from the Government’s roadmap is the return of university students – graduates and postgraduate – to campus.
+The UK’s easing of lockdown restrictions is now into stage two, but one date that is still missing from the Government’s roadmap is the return of university students – graduates and postgraduates – to campus.

 Although students have returned to school, remote learning remains in place at universities across the UK and there is currently no fixed date on when face-to-face teaching will resume.

 Sadly, concerns are growing that the continued uncertainty is causing additional stress and anxiety for many students in higher education.
 The latest Office for National Statistics (ONS) survey of higher education students in England found 63% of respondents said their wellbeing and mental health had worsened since the start of the pandemic.

 Meanwhile, the body UUK (Universities UK) says its members are “plugging the gaps” for NHS mental health services and are calling on the government to provide much-needed funding for university mental health support services to meet growing levels of demand.

 On top of that, new figures show that mental health problems for postgraduates could be even more acute.
 A global study of Ph.D. students found they are six times more likely than the general population to suffer from depression and anxiety.